zainali50p/image-compressor-pro/README.md

 📷 Screenshots
-(Add screenshots of the app UI here once ready)
+(you can see screenshots of the app UI here once ready)

 🤝 Contributing
 We welcome contributions, issues, and feature requests!